Enjoy some retail therapy

 And the compact town centres means you can easily explore on foot.

-At the heart of shopping in Windsor and Eton is Windsor Royal Shopping, a mostly covered area that occupies the site of an 1850s railway station: you can still see Queen Victoria’s royal waiting room.
+At the heart of shopping in Windsor and Eton is Windsor Royal Shopping Centre, a mostly covered area that occupies the site of an 1850s railway station: you can still see Queen Victoria’s royal waiting room.

 From Windsor Royal Shopping, steps lead down to King Edward Court, a pedestrian-friendly collection of good high-street standards including two floors of fashion and beauty heaven at Fenwick Windsor, Daniels of Windsor department store and independent family-run jewellers Anthony Paul Design Goldsmiths.

-Peascod Street, the car-free road that runs down the hill directly opposite the Castle, has more high-quality high street brands including Super Dry and Karen Millen.
+Peascod Street, the car-free road that runs down the hill directly opposite Windsor Castle, has more high-quality high street brands including Super Dry and Karen Millen.

 You might want to pop into vintage store Really Me at no 44 which sells clothing, accessories, furniture, bric-a-brac, books and vinyl and also helps fund Thames Valley Hospicecare.